 Approximately 40 million people across the EU are living with depression.
 It’s the leading cause of disability and disease burden worldwide according to the World Health Organization, with a high unmet need.
 Which means there is a lot more work to be done.

 Achieving response and remission with treatment in major depressive disorder (MDD) requires time and effort, which in turn prolongs patient suffering.
 Treatment has changed very little over 30 years, leading to a resigned acceptance of suboptimal outcomes for patients.

 We’re committed to using emerging science to develop novel therapies for the treatment of severe mood disorders.
 New approaches to treatment are needed, which will offer an improved response in patients.

-Breaking Depression aims to raise awareness of the challenges of living with different types of depression, including MDD.
+Breaking Depression aims to raise awareness of the challenges of living with different types of depression, including MDD, and provides practical tools to help everyone start the right conversations with their loved ones and healthcare professionals to get the right support.
 The campaign has been started by Janssen, with support from the Global Alliance of Mental Illness Advocacy Networks-Europe (GAMIAN-Europe) and the European Federation of Associations of Families of People with Mental Illness (EUFAMI).

 At Janssen, we’ve led the way in the development of simplified and innovative treatments for patients with schizophrenia.
 But the challenge of schizophrenia is not solved completely.